richardanaya/gundb_webrtc/README.md

 Note: GunDB can be VERY slow.
 Once you hand the link to someone else, it might take up to a minute for both sides to get updates if it's a bad day.
+Note2: According to Google STUN works for like 86% of people's networking situation.
+I haven't implemented TURN yet for this demo.